Configure DNS

 How DNS works in Firezone

-Each Firezone Client embeds a lightweight DNS proxy used to route queries to an appropriate Gateway for resolution.
+Each Firezone Client embeds a lightweight DNS resolver used to route queries to an appropriate Gateway for resolution.

-When a user signs in, the Client configures the host operating system to use this proxy as the default resolver for all queries on the system.
+When a user signs in, the Client configures the host operating system to use this resolver as the default resolver for all queries on the system.

 How queries are resolved